bids-standard/bids-website/docs/blog/posts/2025-04-17-steering-group-minutes.md

     - allows to adding additional "standards" a particular dataset conforms to (e.g. RE-JOIN/HEAL) and providing additional jsonschemas for specific files.
         - note (Yarik): somewhat relates to https://github.com/bids-standard/bids-2-devel/issues/74 ("BIDS Extensions")
 - SPARC was always meant to be multi-modal
-- Tries to be "Flexible" to accomodate different requirements of multiple "actors" in a consortia
+- Tries to be "Flexible" to accommodate different requirements of multiple "actors" in a consortia
 - EX: SDS allowing embedding of BIDS: /.dss (ad-hoc prescription of a dataset standard)
 - Have an extensive list of "modalities/data types", which also have strong accent on genetic data and also "computational models"
     - then metadata records reflect "Ten simple rules" (TSR), googled into https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009917